LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media

-The framework's reliance on LLMs such as Zephyr and GPT-4o mini also introduces potential limitations.
+The framework's reliance on LLMs such as Zephyr and GPT-4o mini introduces potential limitations.
 These models, while powerful, may generate inconsistent or irrelevant topics for certain factual claims, which can impact the overall quality and reliability of the taxonomy.
 Despite efforts to automate the process, manual intervention remains necessary for refining and annotating learning examples.
 This introduces subjectivity, which may affect the consistency of the taxonomy.

 Scalability poses an additional challenge.
-While \LLMTaxo\ is designed to be adaptable across different domains, its performance may be constrained when applied to larger datasets with a broader range of topics.
+While \LLMTaxo\ is designed to be adaptable for different topic domains, its performance may be constrained when applied to larger datasets with a broader range of topics.
 The computational demands associated with LLM-based topic generation could also limit its feasibility for large-scale applications.